If you only work part-time and want a personal loan, this is what you need to explore your options.

 Am I considered a part-time employee?

-There’s no official definition of a part-time employee.
-But generally speaking, a part-time employee is someone who works less than 40 hours a week.
-And that’s a pretty big range: it can be someone who works 10 hours per week or 39 hours a week and still be considered a part-time employee.
+While there’s no official definition for what lenders consider a part-time employee, generally speaking, a part-time employee is someone who works less than 40 hours a week.
+And that’s a pretty big range: it can be someone who works 10 hours a week or someone who works 39.
+Both are considered part-time employees in a lender’s eyes.

 Part-time employees typically work on contracts and bill their employers by the hour.
-They also might not be able to take advantage of benefits that full-time employees enjoy — like health insurance.
+They also might not be able to take advantage of benefits that full-time employees enjoy, like health insurance.
 If you aren’t salaried and work less than 40 hours a week, then it’s likely you’re a part-time employee.

 Loan options for part-time workers

-Click over to Short-term loans if you want to borrow a smaller amount, want to repay your loan in a few weeks or months or have bad credit.
+Click over to short-term loans if you only need to borrow a smaller amount, want to repay your loan in a few weeks or months or have bad credit.

 |Provider||Loans offered||Minimum income||Other requirements||Learn more|